 No one wants to believe that they could ever be a bad person, but people fail.
 Going through life day by day isn’t hard enough; you can’t also handle the idea that you might be secretly mean.
+This internal struggle often mirrors the experiences of players who explore UK non Gamstop casinos as an alternative to more regulated platforms.
+These casinos offer a tempting escape from self-imposed restrictions, much like how we sometimes wish to escape our better selves.
 But being nice and rooting for everyone at all times can be very tiring.
 Sometimes, you might even find yourself rooting for someone else to fail.
 And you might even like it.

 Although that might seem like something that just a straight-up evil person would do, that’s not the case.
 Feeling joy while watching people fail is something that everyone experiences.
 It actually can be explained by psychology.
 In all honesty, feeling joy at others’ misfortune is so common that the Germans even have a word for it: schadenfreude.